staratlasmeta/factory/README.md

 Canonical source of NFT metadata, including mints: https://galaxy.staratlas.com/nfts Pull this data to create maps of mints to asset names, for example.
 Can also be used to query token mint directly, e.g. https://galaxy.staratlas.com/nfts/BrzwWsG845VttbTsacZMLKhyc2jAZU12MaPkTYrJHoqm

+## DAO POLIS Locker Notes:
+The locked voter program is not meant to be called directly, all clients should use the proxy-rewarder (GATE) program to call proxy-lock, claim rewards, and exit.
+After any lock creation or update operation, clients must call the snapshot sync function to update the history accounts, else their pro rata rewards calculations will be incorrect.

 ## Packages